Divya Gokulnath

-Divya Gokulnath (born 1987) is an Indian entrepreneur and educator who is the co-founder and director of Byju's, an educational technology company founded in 2011 in Bangalore, India.
+Divya Gokulnath (born 21 April 1987) is an Indian entrepreneur and educator who is the co-founder of Byju's, an educational technology company founded in 2011 in Bangalore, India.

 Early life and education

 Divya was born and raised in Bengaluru.
-Her father worked as a nephrologist at Apollo Hospitals, while her mother was a programming executive with Doordarshan an Indian Government broadcasting company.
+Her father worked as a Wing Commander in Indian Air Force, while her mother was a programming executive with Doordarshan.
 Divya is the only child of her parents.
 During her childhood, Divya's father taught her science.

 Divya, a graduate of Frank Anthony Public School, went on to receive a Bachelor of Technology in Biotechnology from RV College of Engineering.

 After her graduation in 2007, she met Byju Raveendran, her instructor for GRE preparation.
 Byju encouraged her to become a teacher due to her questions during breaks between the classes.

 Her career as a teacher began in 2008 at age 21.
 In 2020, she told Fortune India, "It was an auditorium-style class with 100 students.
 They were just a couple of years younger than me so to look mature I wore a saree to the class."
 During her teaching career, she taught mathematics, English, and logical reasoning.